yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ## Command Line Interface

-FDF provides a simple command line interface (CLI) through a TCP port.
-The FDF CLI uses port `51350` by default.
+ZetaScale provides a simple command line interface (CLI) through a TCP port.
+The ZetaScale CLI uses port `51350` by default.
 This port can be changed through the configuration parameter `FDF_ADMIN_PORT=<port number>`.
 The CLI functionality can be disabled by setting configuration property `FDF_ADMIN_ENABLED=0`.
 The CLI supports the following commands.

 {: .table .table-bordered}
 | Command | Description |